Gloucester Campus FAFSA Code:

 What is the FAFSA?

 The FAFSA is the Free Application for Federal Student Aid.
 This is the first step in the financial aid process for both federal programs (Pell Grant, Direct Loans, Parent PLUS Loans) and state programs (TAG, STARS, EOF).
 The personal and financial information reported on the FAFSA is how a student's eligibility is determined for all aid, including grants, student loans and work-study positions.
-Complete the FAFSA at
+Its is recommended that students complete the FAFSA at

 Can I apply for aid through the State of New Jersey?

 Yes.
 All RCSJ students are encouraged to apply for additional aid programs through the State of New Jersey's Higher Education Student Assistance Authority (HESAA).
 Complete